Comparia

 The product is free to use.
 Revenue comes from affiliate links to retailers.

-Affiliate relationships do not influence scores or rankings and this is stated clearly.
+Affiliate relationships do not influence scores or rankings and this is stated explicitly on every comparison.

 Tradeoffs